 or to diagnose the condition in their unborn child.

-Patients with mild to moderate blood cell changes who do not need a transfusion may only need regular check-ups and blood count checks.
-The health care provider will closely monitor the person for other cancers, usually leukemia or cancers of the head, neck, or urinary system.
+People with mild to moderate blood cell changes who do not need a transfusion may only need regular check-ups and blood count checks.
+The health care provider will closely monitor the person for other cancers.
+These may include leukemia or cancers of the head, neck, or urinary system.

 Medicines called growth factors (such as erythropoietin, G-CSF, and GM-CSF) can improve blood counts for a short while.

-A bone marrow transplant can cure the blood count problems of Fanconi's anemia.
-(The best donor is a brother or sister whose tissue type matches the patient.)
+A bone marrow transplant can cure the blood count problems of Fanconi anemia.
+(The best bone marrow donor is a brother or sister whose tissue type matches the person affected by Fanconi anemia.)

 Additional treatments may include:

-Most people with this condition visit a blood disorder specialist (hematologist), a doctor who treats diseases related to glands (endocrinologist), and an eye doctor (ophthalmologist) regularly.
+Most people with this condition visit a a doctor who is blood disorder specialist (hematologist), a doctor who treats diseases related to glands (endocrinologist), and an eye doctor (ophthalmologist) regularly.
 They also may see a bone doctor (orthopedist), gynecologist, or kidney disease specialist (nephrologist).

 The survival rates vary from person to person.
 The outlook is poor in those with low blood counts.
 New and improved treatments, such as bone marrow transplants, have likely improved survival.

-Persons with Fanconi's anemia are more likely to develop several types of blood disorders and cancers, including leukemia, myelodysplastic syndrome, and cancer of the head, neck, or urinary system.
+People with Fanconi anemia are more likely to develop several types of blood disorders and cancers.
+These may include leukemia, myelodysplastic syndrome, and cancer of the head, neck, or urinary system.

-Women with Fanconi's anemia who become pregnant should be watched carefully by a doctor.
+Women with Fanconi anemia who become pregnant should be watched carefully by a doctor.
 Such women often need transfusions throughout pregnancy.

-Families with this condition can have genetic counseling to better understand their risk.
+Families with a history of this condition can have genetic counseling to better understand their risk.

-Persons with Fanconi's anemia should avoid cancer-causing substances (carcinogens) and have regular check-ups to screen for cancer.
+People with Fanconi anemia should avoid cancer-causing substances (carcinogens) and have regular check-ups to screen for cancer.

 Bagby GC.
 Aplastic anemia and related bone marrow failure states.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
-24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 168.
+Goldman's Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 27.